mth/yeti/doc/intro.rst

        // because 'for v println;' would not compile as v is no list for (values v) println;

-Opaque types are also useful to hide java-classes and to include type-variables with them.
+Opaque types are also useful to hide Java classes and to include type variables with them.

 Running and compiling source files